The Dross Woods, four-bloody-something in the

 “Have you seen the thing they called stables?
 It’s nothing more than a rickety old shed.
 Even one-armed creatures would have had no problem breaking out, let alone these… Noren, I think the brothers called them.”

 “Right, you were chasing another missing artefact.
 Lieutenant Tallis filled me in.
 File’s probably making its way to my desk as we speak.”
-Connor squinted, aiming his torch at some shrubbery to his left.
+Connor squinted, aiming his torch at the shrubbery to his left.
 A mix of red, yellow, and purple flowers brought some colour to the otherwise dreary looking forest.
 “It’s the eighth time this has happened.
 It’s becoming a problem.”

 “Don’t I know it.
 So, did they say how big these fellas are?”